EYFS Vision Statement

 We make it a priority to form a close partnership with parents and the wider community to ensure that every individual child enjoys learning and reaches their full potential.
 We strive to involve parents at all levels, recognising the huge benefits that a shared partnership brings to each child’s Foundation Stage experience.

-Teachers and Teaching assistants provide a curriculum in the foundation stage classes that spark the children’s fascinations and curiosities; is stimulating, exciting, meaningful, and one that uses the specified EYFS framework as a scaffolding block for this.
+In the Early Years Foundation stage at St. Luke’s Primary School, the teachers and teaching assistants provide a curriculum that spark the children’s fascinations and curiosities; is stimulating, exciting, meaningful, and one that uses Early Years Statutory Framework provided by the Department of Education as a scaffolding block.

 The prime areas are: